Stellacore/peridetic/README.md

 	* https://www.osgeo.org/projects/proj/

-	* By comparison requires installing a large software package/dependency and data base files.
+	* By comparison requires installing a large software package/dependency and database files.

-After creating the Peridetic code, a previously existing similar lightweight package was discovered that was missed during searches prior to developing the Peridetic code.
+After creating the Peridetic code, a previously existing similarly capable and lightweight package was discovered that was missed during initial searches prior to developing Peridetic.

 * ... ecef-geodetic -- provides a collection of multiple ECEF-to-geodetic coordinate conversion functions.